What are the course requirements for the online Certificate in GIS and the Master of Science in GIS programs at Johns Hopkins?

 Can I waive courses or substitute courses in the GIS program?

-Yes you can waive courses in the GIS program if you have taken an Introduction to Geographic Information Systems or Remote Sensing courses at the undergraduate or graduate level, or have equivalent knowledge gained through employment or other means.
+Yes, you can waive courses in the GIS program if you have taken prior GIS coursework at the undergraduate or graduate level, or have equivalent knowledge gained through employment or other means.
 Please note that any waived course would have to be substituted by another elective from the GIS programs.

 Upon review, we can also allow substitution of courses for ones offered in a particular discipline here at Johns Hopkins (for example the Introduction to GIS in Environmental Engineering or Introduction to Spatial Epidemiology offered in the School of Public Health).
 Please keep in mind that GIS courses offered through other schools at Johns Hopkins may not be entirely online and may require permission of the instructor.